gearslaboratory/robustraster/docs/05_tuning.md

 5. Repeat steps 2–4.
 6. At each iteration, compare the most recent compute time to the previous one.
    - If performance worsens (i.e., time increases), return the chunk size from the previous iteration.
-7. Write the best-performing chunk size to a JSON file for later reuse.
+7. Use the best-performing chunk size to do a full run of your function on the dataset.

-📌 The tuning process **stops early** if the system runs out of memory or if performance degrades.
+The tuning process **stops early** if the system runs out of memory or if performance degrades.

 ---

-## 📁 What Does It Output?
+## What Does It Output?

 - A **JSON file** containing the optimal chunk configuration.
 - This file can later be reused when applying your function (you don’t have to re-tune it).